Fourier Transform

 Convolution Theorem

-The properties above show that the Fourier transform simplifies differentiation.
+The differentiation property above shows that the Fourier transform simplifies differentiation.
 The convolution theorem reveals an even more powerful algebraic simplification: it converts the integral operation of convolution - which is \(O(n^2)\) to compute directly - into pointwise multiplication in the frequency domain.
 This single result is the reason FFT-based methods dominate signal processing, image filtering, and large-kernel neural network architectures.

 The convolution of two functions \(f, g: \mathbb{R} \to \mathbb{C}\) is defined as: \[ (f * g)(x) = \int_{-\infty}^{\infty} f(y)g(x-y) \, dy = \int_{-\infty}^{\infty} f(x-y)g(y) \, dy \] (The second equality shows convolution is commutative.)